Five squares in arithmetic progression over quadratic fields: Computing all the points for

 \end{lem}

 \begin{rem} The group of automorphism of the genus $2$ curve $H_{\delta}$ is generated by a non-hyperelliptic involution $\tau$ and by the hyperelliptic involution $\omega$.
-Then we have that the elliptic curve $E_{\delta}$ is $H_{\delta}/\langle\tau \rangle$.
-The other elliptic quotient $E'_{\delta}$ is obtained by $\tau\omega$, that is $E'_{\delta}=H_{\delta}/\langle\tau\omega \rangle$.
+Then, we have that the elliptic curve $E_{\delta}$ is $H_{\delta}/\langle\tau \rangle$.
+The other elliptic quotient $E'_{\delta}$ is obtained by $\tau\omega$; that is, $E'_{\delta}=H_{\delta}/\langle\tau\omega \rangle$.
 It is easy to compute that $E'_{\delta}\,:\,\delta y^2 = x^3+9\sqrt{2}x^2-81x$.
 Therefore, $\jac{H_{\delta}}$ is $\bQ(\sqrt{2})$-isogenous to $E_{\delta}\times E'_{\delta}$.
-Moreover, $E_{1}$ and $E'_{1}$ are $\bQ(\sqrt{2})$-isomorphic respectively to \verb+384F2+ and \verb+384C2+ in Cremona's tables, so $E_{\delta}$ and $E'_{\delta}$ are $\delta$-twists of them. \end{rem}
+Moreover, $E_{1}$ and $E'_{1}$ are $\bQ(\sqrt{2})$-isomorphic respectively to \verb+384f2+ and \verb+384c2+ in Cremona's tables, so $E_{\delta}$ and $E'_{\delta}$ are $\delta$-twists of them. \end{rem}

-\begin{rem} The fact that $H_{\delta}$ has such elliptic quotient defined over $K$ is the main reason we consider this specific $2$-coverings of $C_D$.
-If we want to do the same arguments with other $2$-coverings, coming from $2$-coverings of $F_D^{(4)}$ or from $2$-coverings of other genus $1$ quotients $F^{(i)}_D$, we will not get such a quotient defined over a quadratic extension of $\bQ$. \end{rem}
+\begin{rem} The fact that $H_{\delta}$ has such elliptic quotient defined over $K$ is the main reason we consider these specific $2$-coverings of $C_D$.
+If we want to carry out the same arguments with other $2$-coverings, coming from $2$-coverings of $F_D^{(4)}$ or from $2$-coverings of other genus $1$ quotients $F^{(i)}_D$, we will not obtain such a quotient defined over a quadratic extension of $\bQ$. \end{rem}

 In the following proposition we will determine a finite subset of $E_{\delta}(K)$ containing the image of the points $Q$ in $C_{\delta}(K)$ such that $\mu_{\delta}(Q)\in C_D(\bQ)$.